Step 1: Risk management

 Wills, trusts and business succession

 Good estate planning covers a range of issues including wills, trusts and business succession.
-Brackenridge will assist with legal issues around wills and power of attorney and the appropriateness of family trusts.
-In business, estate planning includes succession or exiting strategies.
+We can help you identify if you need to speak to a professional regarding these very important matters.
 Estate planning is an important consideration in planning for your financial security.